Just Dance (video game series): Japan exclusives

-Just Dance Special Version: The fourth Japanese Just Dance game developed by Ubisoft Paris, Ubisoft Reflections, Ubisoft Romania, Ubisoft Montpellier, Ubisoft Bucharest, Ubisoft Milan and Ubisoft Pune and co-developed and published by Level-5, featuring songs and characters from the Yo-kai Watch video game and anime franchise.
-It was released on December 5, 2015, only for the Wii U.
+Just Dance Special Version: The fourth Japanese Just Dance game was developed by Ubisoft Paris, Ubisoft Reflections, Ubisoft Romania, Ubisoft Montpellier, Ubisoft Bucharest, Ubisoft Milan and Ubisoft Pune and co-developed and published by Level-5, featuring songs and characters from the Yo-kai Watch video game and anime franchise.
+It was released on December 5, 2015, for the Wii U.